iomesh/docs/docs/advanced-functions/localpv-manager.md

     | `parameters.csi.storage.k8s.io/fstype ` | The filesystem type when the `volumeMode` is set to `Filesystem`, which defaults to `ext4`. |
     | `volumeBindingMode` | Controls when volume binding and dynamic provisioning should occur.
 IOMesh only supports `WaitForFirstConsumer`. |

 2. Configure `deviceSelector`.
-For configuration details, refer to [`labelSelector`](../deploy-iomesh-cluster/setup-iomesh.md) and [Kubernetes Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
+For configuration details, refer to [`Device Selector`](../deploy-iomesh-cluster/setup-iomesh.md) and [Kubernetes Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).

     For example, `iomesh.com/bd-driveType: SSD` means the StorageClass will only filter SSD for creating local PVs.